Marketing

 Marketing activities provide critical economic functions for the success of organizations.
 Companies of all sizes must develop effective marketing strategies to reach customers; this requires an understanding of how to innovate and develop new products, create effective promotional programs, price products and services, and distribute these in a global marketplace.
-The marketing curriculum at Fox provides students with career-ready skills and professional development opportunities.
+Offered by the Department of Marketing, the Bachelor of Business Administration in Marketing provides students with career-ready skills and professional development opportunities.

-The Fox Marketing curriculum focuses on today's key marketing activities and performance metrics; the program immerses students in the applied quantitative methods and the behavioral sciences necessary to address contemporary marketing challenges.
-Experiential and active learning are frequently used in the upper division curriculum; cases and simulations, along with projects, many offered in cooperation with business and government organizations, allow students to apply their experiences to real-life scenarios and build their résumés and competencies.
+The Marketing curriculum focuses on today's key marketing activities and performance metrics.
+The program immerses students in the applied quantitative methods and the behavioral sciences necessary to address contemporary marketing challenges.
+Experiential and active learning are frequently used in the upper division curriculum; cases and simulations, along with projects—many offered in cooperation with business and government organizations—allow students to apply their experiences to real-life scenarios and build their resumes and competencies.

-Students are encouraged to choose specific curriculum-based course sequences within the curriculum which offer more in-depth coverage of topics and provide job-ready skills.
-Students who complete an industry focused course sequence have the opportunity to earn badges through the Fox Leadership Development Program (FLDP).
-These sequences include: Consumer Insights, Sales Force Effectiveness, Retailing Management, and Supply Chain Management.
+Students are encouraged to choose major elective course pairings within the major curriculum which offer specific in-depth coverage of topics and provide job-ready skills.
+These industry focused sequences include: Consumer Insights, Sales Force Effectiveness and Retailing Management.

 Marketing majors have varied career choices, including: